Marvel Tōkon: Fighting Souls: Development

-Sony Interactive Entertainment (SIE) had expressed interest in developing a first-party fighting game for its PlayStation library, having already made efforts to support the genre in other capacities through their co-ownership of Evolution Championship Series (EVO) and promotion of third-party titles on their consoles such as Street Fighter 6 (2023) and Tekken 8 (2024).
+Sony Interactive Entertainment (SIE) had expressed interest in developing a first-party fighting game for its PlayStation library, having already made efforts to support the genre in other capacities through their co-ownership of Evolution Championship Series (EVO) between 2021 and 2025 and promotion of third-party titles on their consoles such as Street Fighter 6 (2023) and Tekken 8 (2024).
 This prompted producer Reed Baird from SIE's XDev team to pitch a such a project to Marvel Games.
 SIE proposed a tag team fighting game, aware that Marvel held a prior reputation as a major presence in the subgenre due to their past partnership with Capcom on the Marvel vs. Capcom series.
 Marvel had similarly fostered a successful working relationship with SIE due to their collaboration on the Marvel's Spider-Man series developed by Insomniac Games, which led them to reciprocate enthusiastically towards the idea according to Marvel Games' senior Product Development Manager Michael Francisco Jr.

 A representative from SIE met with Arc System Works producer Takeshi Yamanaka to present the concept and entice them to develop the game, a decision Marvel similarly approved due to their prior experience in tag-based fighting games such as BlazBlue: Cross Tag Battle and Dragon Ball FighterZ (both 2018).
 Despite initial hesitations regarding Arc System Works' capability of handling the property, the urging of president/CEO Minoru Kidooka convinced Yamanaka to take on the project.
 Kidooka previously spoke during Evo 2022 about motivating the studio towards being less passive with pursuing opportunities to collaborate with external license holders following their work on FighterZ and Cross Tag Battle, specifically wishing to produce projects involving franchises with broader Western appeal, and being a proponent of using third-party IP such as Marvel to expand the reach of the fighting game community.

 Arc System Works began production with the goal of making a fighting game that was more accessible to a wider audience, including accommodations for simplified and traditional inputs, as well as character skills that are common amongst the whole roster.
 Game director Kazuto Sekine explained that despite internal deliberations about making a traditional 1v1 fighter or adhering to the 3v3 format of other tag-based games, they opted for a 4v4 system out of a desire to capture the intensity of multiple on-screen characters in combat, emphasizing the unique team-ups and crossing over of Marvel characters.
-With regards to the roster, Yamanaka stated that the team developed a criteria around fighter selection, wishing to include characters considered the 'faces of Marvel' while also leaving room for more obscure picks that had never appeared in prior Marvel-based fighting games.
+With regards to the roster, Yamanaka stated that the team developed criteria around fighter selection, wishing to include characters considered the 'faces of Marvel' while also leaving room for more obscure picks that had never appeared in prior Marvel-based fighting games.